 Here’s that trick photo with the thirds grid overlay.

 She’s clearly not lined up on a vertical line and her eye closest to camera isn’t on the grid intersection.

 But, because I love puzzles, there’s more to the composition of this image, as you can see from the crop below.
 I’ve used a frame within a frame to draw attention to the subject.
 The beach and sea on the right is unused negative space, dead space.

 She’s lined up perfectly according to the rule of thirds when I crop the image to just the green wall, which takes up two thirds of the image.

 Learn the rules so that you can have fun with your photography composition.
 They’re not there to restrict you.
 They’re there to help you discover new ways to frame your ideas.
 Literally.

 Leave a comment

-If you have any questions about these examples of the rule of thirds, let us know in the comments.
+If you have any questions about these examples of the rule of thirds in photography, let us know in the comments.

-Also, we love good news, so if our rule of thirds examples have helped your photography composition, share that too.
+Also, I love good news, so if my rule of thirds examples have helped your photography composition, share that too.